 When you add a college to DecidED for the first time, the cost of textbooks and supplies are estimated based on a prior school year.

-College faculty assign textbooks (also referred to as simply books) as either optional or required reading for a course.
+- College faculty assign textbooks as either optional or required reading for a course.
 Depending on your major, program, and course load, your textbook expenses will vary.

-When buying textbooks, students have the option to buy new, buy used, or rent either a printed or electronic version, if available.
+- When buying textbooks, students have the option to buy new, used, or rent either a printed or electronic version, if available.

-Supplies refer to the tools, physical and virtual, college students need to manage their coursework.
+- Supplies refer to the tools, physical and virtual, that college students need to manage their coursework.

-- You may also see Other Books, Supplies as an additional expense or Textbook Rental may be included in the Tuition & Fees expense.
+- You may also see “other books, supplies” as an additional expense.
+Additionally, textbook rentals may be included in the tuition and fees expense.

 While the expenses themselves may not change, the options you have to access your textbooks and supplies could be different.
 Here are a few options to decrease your textbook expense.